exit?

 What are the dates of the next SAFE Training Program?

-• Didactic Training: Office of Victim Services, all class days (attendance is required for all class days, which begin at 8:00 AM and end at approximately 5:00 PM)
+Didactic Training: Office of Victim Services.
+Attendance is required for all class days, which begin at 8:00 AM and end at approximately 5:00 PM.

 What is a Sexual Assault Forensic Examiner?